The disturbing and bizarre disappearances on Auckland's west coast beaches

 In May 1992, Quentin Goodwin left a note at home indicating he was going to Piha to end his life.
 But he returned home, reporting to the driver who ferried him from Piha that he had second thoughts.
 Five days later, he vanished, never to be seen again.

-At 17, Quentin was diagnosed as being a manic depressive or bi-polar.
-However at the time leading up to Quentin's disappearance, he was doing fine studying in 7th form subjects he enjoyed
+At 17, Quentin was diagnosed as being manic-depressive or bipolar.
+However, at the time leading up to Quentin's disappearance, he was doing fine studying in 7th-form subjects he enjoyed

-Over the next few years, there would be sightings of Quentin, posters put up all over New Zealand, strange phone calls from a woman claiming to be his wife saying they had a baby together, but all these leads came to nothing.
+Over the next few years, there would be sightings of Quentin, posters put up all over New Zealand, and strange phone calls from a woman claiming to be his wife, saying they had a baby together, but all these leads came to nothing.

 In February 2014 an inquest concluded Quentin was dead, even though there was no evidence to prove this.